Address: 810 McLemore Avenue, Memphis

 Architectural Style: Vernacular American Four Square and Colonial Revival

 Original Function/Purpose: Residential

 History: Dr. Christopher M. Roulhac received his medical degree from Howard University Medical School in 1910 and arrived in Memphis in 1913 with his wife Isabelle.
 His early medical offices were on Beale Street, and he was surgeon at Mercy Hospital and taught at Dr. Miles V. Lynk’s University of West Tennessee school (both of them African-American institutions).
-Roulhac purchased the home on McLemore in 1926 when black professionals started moving into previously all white neighborhoods.
-This property is one of the rare black private homes on the National Registry.
+Roulhac purchased the home on McLemore in 1926 when Black professionals started moving into previously all white neighborhoods.
+This property is one of the rare Black private homes on the National Register.
 In 1933 Roulhac was appointed medical examiner for the Universal Life Insurance Company and had an office in their new building (predecessor to the present-day one).
 He served as trustee at Owen College before its merger with LeMoyne.
 After practicing medicine for over 50 years he died at home in 1965.
 Within walking distance of Stax Museum, the property has been converted to a bed and breakfast inn.

 City Council District: 6

 County Commission District: 8